DaveLuhman/toolkeeper/README.md

 ## Features

-- Add and archive tools
+- Add and archive tools (No-Deletion Philosophy)
-- Search for tools by serial number, barcode, in/out status, or service assignment
+- Search for tools by a variety of fields
-- Add and archive service assignments (employees, vehicles, or jobsites)
+- Add and delete service assignments (employees, vehicles, or jobsites)
-- Checkout and check-in tools to/from service assignments (employees, vehicles, or jobsites)
+- Checkout and check-in tools to/from service assignments (employees, vehicles, jobsites, and stockrooms)
+    - Status Assignments are set via service assignment type.
-- Users can set theme and sorting preferences individually
+- Users can set personal theme and sorting preferences
 - Generate reports on tool usage and inventory levels (coming soon...)

 ## Technologies Used